Stchoud/stchoud.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Mathematician with a strong foundation in machine learning and hands-on experience in large-scale data curation.
-Proficient in Python, R, Bash, and Excel, I specialize in developing and deploying robust machine learning models, particularly in bioinformatics.
+Proficient in Python, R, Bash, and Excel, I specialize in developing and deploying machine learning algorithms, particularly in bioinformatics.

-I am currently pursuing a PhD in Bioinformatics in collaboration with the Mathematics Research Center of the Academy of Athens and the Medical School of Athens.
-My research focuses on cancer biology, aiming to gain deeper insights into complex biological data and uncover novel patterns in cancer initiation and progression.
-This work involves rigorous data curation over large datasets to exclude non-cancerous noise, as well as the development of machine learning models to extract statistically significant patterns.
-To this date, my research has identified 42 previously unreported mutational patterns using state-of-the-art machine learning pipelines.
+I am currently pursuing a PhD in Bioinformatics at the Mathematics Research Center of the Academy of Athens and the National and Kapodistrian University of Athens.
+My research focuses on cancer informatics, aiming to uncover novel patterns in cancer initiation and progression.
+This work involves rigorous data curation over large datasets to exclude non-cancerous noise, as well as the development of machine learning algorithms, as well as the development of network graphs to extract statistically significant patterns.
+To this date, my research has identified 42 previously unreported mutational patterns using state-of-the-art algorithms.

-I am passionate about translating complex data into meaningful insights and empowering others through data science and education.
+I am passionate about translating complex data into meaningful models and empowering others through data science and education.
 Whether you need assistance with a specific project, ongoing support, or personalized tutoring, I offer tailored solutions to meet your unique needs.
-I strive to help individuals and organizations harness the power of data to solve complex problems, make informed decisions, and achieve their goals.

 My expertise includes: